 The London Environmental Network recognizes the inequities connected to colonization and commits to working towards creating a community and city that is resilient, vibrant and just.
 We are always learning and unlearning through this process and appreciate any feedback the community has to improve our support of local Indigenous environmental projects.

-We were recently called by a local Indigenous person asking what we were actually doing to achieve our commitments, and we wanted to share projects we are currently working on.
+We were called by a local Indigenous person asking what we were actually doing to achieve our commitments, and we wanted to share projects we are currently working on.
 This is only the start, and our team is committed to supporting land back and local Indigenous projects.

 Working with Chippewas of the Thames First Nation, Environment, Treaties and Lands Department